![]() |

 Hi, I'm John Baez.
 Welcome to the lectures from my Applied Category Theory Course!

-I decided to teach a course on applied category theory because that's what I was working on, and my former student Brendan Fong was doing a postdoc with David Spivak at MIT, and they taught a course on this subject and turned it into a very nice book that you can download for free:
+I decided to teach a course on applied category theory, because that's what I was working on.
+My former student Brendan Fong had taught a course on this subject with David Spivak at MIT, and turned it into a very nice book that you can download for free:

 - Brendan Fong and David Spivak, Seven Sketches in Compositionality: An Invitation to Applied Category Theory.